21 49 N, 36 51 E

 At the end of the day, two men appeared on a nearby dune.
 They whistled and called toward the boat.
 One wore a sweat suit and the other NBA-style baggy shorts, which is, somewhat confusingly, typical dress for the military around here.
 We ignored them, though, because the sun was fading and because we weren’t really sure of their identity, and the distance was a bit too far to communicate meaningfully.
 We haven’t been using the dinghy, but instead swimming when we go to shore, and we didn’t feel like going back in the water either.
 Eventually, they turned and started to walk away.
 Then they broke into a run.
 Runners?!
 Runners can be trusted! thought Paul.
 He yelled to them.
 They stopped, turned, looked at the boat, and then turned away again, and went back to their jog.
 Paul watched them for five minutes until they disappeared over a dune, into the scrub brush.

 Now it is late night, and it is so quiet that the only noise that can heard are fish jumping.
-(Sounds romantic, but it’s actually dinner time, and some are no doubt making their final splosh.)
+(Sounds romantic, but it’s actually fish-feeding time, and some are no doubt making their final splosh.)
 The water is still enough to make out the constellation Scorpio in the water’s reflection.
 Paul falls asleep on deck, watching shooting stars, and Sima on the couch, curled up comfortably.